 A service order is a mechanism to demonstrate medical necessity for a service and is based upon an assessment of the Member's needs.
-The physician, physician assistant, or nurse practitioner shall complete and sign a service order according to their scope of practice.
-Service orders are valid for the episode of care.
-Medical necessity must be revisited, and service ordered is based on the current episode of care if multiple episodes of care are required in a twelve (12) month period.
+A signed service order must be completed by a physician, physician assistant, or nurse practitioner, according to their scope of practice.
+A service order is valid for 12 months.
+Medical necessity must be revisited, and service must be ordered at least annually, based on the date of the original service order.